Mozo guides

 Inside the sunroom of a spacious holiday home with white walls, hardwood floor, a chaise and a few beach-related items.

-If you’re renting it out, you need to look into landlord insurance, or for short-term rentals like Airbnb, explore short-stay coverage options.
+If you’re renting it out, you need to look into landlord insurance or short-stay cover options for things like Airbnb.

 Let’s look at these more closely.